-Windows, external doors and joinery Repair category 2 Notes The windows units are of an older design and wear and tear is noted, some having failed resulting in misting between the panes of glass.
-Repair/replacement in the short to medium term should be anticipated.
+Windows, external doors and joinery

+Repair category 2

+Notes The window units are of an older type and deterioration is noted.
+Some of the window unit seals are defective.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-External joinery is affected by decay to varying degrees.
-A reputable joiner can advise on all necessary repairs.
+Deterioration is noted to the external joinery.